 No. A student’s academic record is maintained by the Registrar’s Office.
 All disability documentation and information related to a student with a disability is maintained in a confidential file in the Disability Concerns office.

 If you are currently working with a Division of Rehabilitation Services (DRS) counselor in your home town, please speak to that counselor about transferring your file to the Illinois State University DRS counselor.
-If you do not have a home town DRS counselor or have other questions regarding DRS, you may contact the Illinois State University DRS counselor at Disability Concerns at 309-438-5853 (voice) or 309-438-8620 (TTY).
+If you do not have a home town DRS counselor or have other questions regarding DRS, you may contact the Illinois State University DRS counselor at Disability Concerns at 309-438-5853 or visit our office in 350 Fell Hall.